BUMETCS673/project-cs673f23team1/team.md

 Member 2:
 My name is Haoran Dai, I study Software Engineering in Boston University

-Member 3:
-My name is Bhargav Sai Gundapaneni, I am pursuing my master's in Software Development at Boston University.
+Member 3: Hey there!
+Name's Bhargav Sai Gundapaneni, and guess what?
+I’m on a wild adventure, diving into the wacky world of Software Development for my Master's at none other than the legendary Boston University!
+Buckle up, it’s going to be a code-tastic ride!"

 Member 4:
 My name is Xiaocheng Kang, graduated from Miami University - Oxford, and I am a CS Data Analysis student in Boston University.